-The MMS Security Kernel provides a number of cryptographic algorithms, including both FIPSapproved algorithms and non-FIPS approved algorithms.
+The Secure Mail Security Kernel provides a number of cryptographic algorithms, including both FIPS-approved algorithms and non-FIPS approved algorithms.
 All FIPS-approved algorithms have been separately validated as meeting the applicable FIPS standards.
+To operate the module in a FIPS approved manner, the non-FIPS-approved algorithms should not be used.
 The following algorithms are provided: